-Although ASL is the only distance related variable that needs to be inserted directly in the cost function (through \mathbf{f}1 in equation 17), the average length of haul of freight services (ALH) and the average length of trip for both passenger and charter services (ALT and ALT-CH) will be needed for other calculations, particularly when estimating the outputs of the D-like firms (see step 4 of the sequence).
-As explained in section 2, average distances -ASL, ALT, ALT-CH and ALH- can be either assumed to remain constant as the network grows or its variation with PS can be examined empirically, following Oum and Zhang's (1997) procedure, i.e. log-linear equations of the form $\ln ASL = \mathbf{a} + \mathbf{b} \ln PS$.
+Although ASL is the only distance-related variable that needs to be inserted directly in the cost function (through φ_1 in equation (17)), the average length of haul of freight services (ALH) and the average length of trip for both passenger and charter services (ALT and ALT-CH) will be needed for other calculations, particularly when estimating the outputs of the D-like firms (see step 4 of the sequence).
+As explained in Section 2, average distances - ASL, ALT, ALT-CH, and ALH - can either be assumed to remain constant as the network grows or its variation with PS can be examined empirically, following Oum and Zhang's (1997) procedure, that is, log-linear equations of the form $\ln ASL = \alpha + \beta \ln PS$.
 Let us first use the second alternative.
-As detailed data are not known, approximated relations between PS and ASL, ALT, ALT-CH and ALH can be guessed using the available information for the six firms considered in the study for years 1971, 1978 and 1980.
-From these 18 observations we obtain the results shown in table 4 (standard errors in parenthesis).
+As detailed data are not known, approximated relations between PS and ASL, ALT, ALT-CH, and ALH can be guessed using the available information for the six firms considered in the study for years 1971, 1978, and 1980.
+From these 18 observations we obtain the results shown in Table 4 (standard errors in parentheses).